siddadd/HOGSim2/README.md

 - Download the INRIA dataset from http://pascal.inrialpes.fr/data/human/

 - Navigate to Release folder and run as follows
-> HoG_Test_Vehicle.exe -i inputDir -o outputDir -m 1 -gt groundtruthDir
+> HoG_Test_Vehicle.exe -i inputDir -o outputDir -m 1 -gt groundtruthDir  (This will run HWDalal)
+> HoG_Test_Vehicle.exe -i inputDir -o outputDir -m 2 -gt groundtruthDir  (This will run HWPedro)

 Detections are generated in the directory outputDir.
-V000.txt registers all detections in a format that can then be used by Piotr Dollar's Pedestrian Detection toolkit (http://www.vision.caltech.edu/Image_Datasets/CaltechPedestrians/code/code3.2.1.zip) for plotting P-R curves
+V000.txt registers all detections in a format that can then be used by Piotr Dollar's Pedestrian Detection toolkit for plotting P-R curves.
+See Analysis folder for more details

 - To run OpenCV HOG model
+> HoG_Test_Vehicle.exe -i inputDir -o outputDir -m -1 -gt groundtruthDir

+- To run self-trained OpenCV HOG model
 > HoG_Test_Vehicle.exe -i inputDir -o outputDir -m 0 -gt groundtruthDir

 ----------------